-The final print of each invited film must reach the sole receiving shipping agent accredited by the Festival de Cannes by May 4th, 2018.
+The final print of each invited film must reach the sole receiving shipping agent accredited by the Festival de Cannes by the beginning of the Festival.

-If the final print does not reach the Festival by May 4th, 2018, the film won’t be screened.
+If the final print does not reach the Festival by the beginning of the event, the film won’t be screened.
 This deadline is imperative.

 A stand-by print of each film with subtitles must be provided to the Festival de Cannes before the start of the Festival.

 Expenses for the shipping (for both import and export), screening and translation of films and/or cassettes presented to the Selection Committee with a view to their possible selection, are to be met by the film's producers or relevant body.

 All expenses for the transportation (round trip) and insurance of prints are also the responsibility of their owner.

 The Festival de Cannes covers storage and insurance costs for the prints of selected films while they are inside the official boundaries of the Festival, in Cannes.